samkester/nasa-photo-of-the-day/README.md

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge Branch into `main` (student's Repository).
+- [X] Submit a Pull-Request to merge Branch into `main` (student's Repository).
-- [ ] Add your team lead as a reviewer on the pull-request
+- [X] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into `main` branch.
+- [X] Your team lead will count the project as complete by merging the branch back into `main` branch.
-- [ ] Do your magic!
+- [?]
+Do your magic!

 ----